TOPIC: Parables Explained – The Ten Virgins Matthew 25:1

 The Parable begins on earth with the friends of the bride (Jerusalem) but two types of virgins (pure from idolatry),

-• The bride is unmentioned but she is the holy city Jerusalem: Jerusalem is the mother of faith for Jews and Gentiles.
+• The bride is unmentioned but she is the holy city Jerusalem: Jerusalem is the place of faith for Jews and Gentiles.

 • Note: Abraham was the anointed father of faith, Isaac was offered as a sacrifice to God on the mount where Jerusalem was built and where the temple will be once again.
 Isaac was offered on the same day as when the Jews left Egypt, although many years earlier.
 The day the Jews left Egypt was Passover.
 Abraham offered Isaac on “Passover” but a RAM (male sheep) was his substitute.
 This male sheep had a crown of thorns because his head was caught in the thorns.
 Isaac was offered on Mount Mariah, the same mountain as the place where the temple would be built.

 • The Passover lamb was inspected for spot or blemish between the first Jewish month Nisan 10 and Nisan 14, or three days.
-It took three days for Abraham and Isaac to travel to Mount Mariah; Isaac had been chosen as the sacrifice on Nisan 10, the two traveled for three days, and Isaac was offered on Nisan 14 in the same place that would offer sacrifices when Solomon builds the temple.
+It took three days for Abraham and Isaac to travel to Mount Mariah; Isaac had been chosen as the sacrifice on Nisan 10, the two traveled for three days, and Isaac was offered on Nisan 14 in the same place as temple would come to be built.

 • Furthermore; it took three days for Abraham and Isaac to return to their home.
 It took three days for Jesus to rise from the dead, to return to His “home”.